kstenerud/concise-encoding/ce-structure.md

 An array of UTF-8 encoded bytes.
 The NUL character (u+0000) must be supported, but because NUL can be a troublesome character on many platforms, its use in documents is discouraged.

-Strings must always resolve to complete, valid UTF-8 sequences when fully decoded (in CTE, validation must occur after decoding all escape sequences).
+Strings must always resolve to complete, valid UTF-8 sequences when fully decoded (in CTE documents, such validation must occur after decoding all escape sequences).

 ##### Line Endings

 Line endings can be encoded as LF only (u+000a) or CR+LF (u+000d u+000a) to maintain compatibility with editors on various popular platforms.
 However, for data transmission, the canonical format is LF only.
-Decoders must accept all encodings as input, but encoders should only output LF when the destination is a foreign or unknown system.
+Decoders must accept both line ending types as input, but encoders should only output LF when the destination is a foreign or unknown system.

 #### URI